 Master of Science in Nursing

-The purpose of the graduate program leading to a Master of Science degree in Nursing (MSN) is to provide curriculum guiding the learner with the intention of broadening their theoretical knowledge base and/or to pursue future doctoral study.
-The nurse at the master’s level develops, tests, and evaluates concepts in nursing while critically examining ideas, research, and theories in relation to health issues and clinical practice in preparation for direct and indirect care.
+CBU’s Master of Science in Nursing program (MSN) is designed to broaden student’s theoretical knowledge base as a means pursuing nursing career advancement and healthcare leadership opportunities as well as preparing for future doctoral study.
+Master of science in nursing students’ develop, test and evaluate concepts in nursing while critically examining ideas, research, and theories in relation to health issues and clinical practice in preparation for direct and indirect care.

-The Clinical Nurse Specialist Program will prepare the student for direct interaction with young adult, adult, and older adult patients to improve quality of life.
-Evidence based strategies will be demonstrated as the student develops specialized expertise and skills to think critically and problem solve.
+The Clinical Nurse Specialist concentration will prepare the master of science in nursing student for direct interaction with young adult, adult, and older adult patients to improve quality of life.
+Evidence-based strategies will be demonstrated as the student develops specialized expertise and skills to think critically and problem solve.

-The Family Nurse Practitioner Program will provide students an overview of contemporary family structure and functioning from a theoretical perspective.
-This will prepare graduates to offer primary care on the local, state, national, and global level.
+The Family Nurse Practitioner concentration will provide students an overview of contemporary family structure and functioning from a theoretical perspective.
+This will prepare graduates to offer primary care on the local, state, national and global level.

-Students who select Healthcare Systems Management as their concentration area examine roles in nursing administration emphasizing clinical outcomes management, care environment management, and interprofessional collaboration.
+MSN students who select Healthcare Systems Management as their concentration area examine roles in nursing administration emphasizing clinical outcomes management, care environment management and inter-professional collaboration.

-Students who select Teaching-Learning as their concentration area analyze selected teaching and learning models that are applicable to nursing education, including course development, research, and instructional strategies with didactic and practicum teaching opportunities.
+MSN students in the Teaching-Learning concentration area analyze selected teaching and learning models that are applicable to nursing education, including course development, research and instructional strategies with didactic and practicum teaching opportunities.

 Thank you for your interest in living your purpose at California Baptist University!